ElektraInitiative/libelektra/doc/help/kdb-meta-get.md

   Explain what is happening.
 Prints additional information in case of errors/warnings.
 - `-d`, `--debug`:
   Give debug information.
 Prints additional debug information in case of errors/warnings.
-- `-N`, `--namespace=NS`:
-  Use the specified namespace in case the provided key does not already have a namespace.
-  If the key does already have a namespace, this option does nothing.

 ## EXAMPLES